NithyaAdhi/Memory-Card-Game/README.md

 This project was built with a focus on modern React best practices.

 -   **State Management:** The entire game state is managed predictably using the **`useReducer`** hook, which centralizes all state transition logic into a single reducer function.
-This approach is ideal for handling the complex, interconnected state of a game.
 -   **Component Architecture:** The application is structured with a clean separation of concerns:
     -   A "smart" **container component** (`Game.js`) that manages all logic.
     -   "Dumb" **presentational components** (`Board.js`, `Card.js`, `GameInfo.js`) that are reusable and only responsible for rendering the UI.